 4. You can enjoy a first dance.

-As the bride and groom, you should have that special song to sway to for your first dance as a married couple.
+As the newly wed couple, you should have that special song to sway to for your first dance as a married couple.
 It could be classically traditional or modern pop.
 It’s up to you, and we know you share a favorite tune.

 Celebrities sometimes share their first dance songs.
 Here are a few:

 - David and Victoria Beckham: “It Had To Be You” by The Starlight Orchestra

 - Beyoncé and Jay Z: “Crazy in Love” by Beyoncé